 "Award-winning director and photographer Indrani Pal-Chaudhuri, [is] renowned for her iconic imagery and visionary storytelling" (Huffington Post)

-Multinational artist and anthropologist Indrani is known mononymously for creating the image of some of the world's brightest stars and most innovative brands.
+An Indian-British-Canadian director, photographer and cultural anthropologist, Indrani is known mononymously for creating the image of some of the world's brightest stars and most innovative brands.
 Her multifaceted collaborative approach produces cultural icons and campaigns that move millions to action.
-Known for bringing people together across the fashion, music, film, television, and corporate industries, she also works with numerous NGOs, consistently developing projects to empower women and children, and support environmental sustainability.
+Known for bringing people together across the fashion, music, film and TV industries, she works with numerous NGOs, consistently developing projects that empower women, the underprivileged, and support environmental sustainability.
 Her films are described as "Magical" (Huffington Post), "Highly conceptualized" (Tatler Hong Kong) and "Iconic...a mix of gritty realism and surreal fantasy" (The Statesman).

 "An extraordinary director...Riveting, shocking and touching, Indrani's direction is brilliant and provocative" (Forbes)

 Indrani's films have won 21 awards in festivals including two Gold Lions at Cannes Festival of Creativity, Best Picture and Best Director at the Los Angeles Independent Film Festival and Best of New York at the New York Film Festival.
 Her films have been shown at The Pompidou Center Paris, The Lincoln Center NY, The Rubin Museum, The Museum of Contemporary Art San Diego, The Museum of the Fashion Institute NY, SHOWstudio London, The Lewis Center for the Arts at Princeton University, and The Australian Center for the Moving Image.

 Music videos she directed include David Bowie's Valentine's Day, Alicia Keys' New Day, Bon Jovi's This House is Not for Sale, Mariah Carey and Mary J. Blige among others.
 She was selected by Pepsi as one of its 11 "Most dynamic directors" alongside luminaries such as Spike Lee for its Beats of the Beautiful Game film series.

 Indrani is known for her collaborations with many of the world's top artists including Beyonce, Jennifer Lopez, Anne Hathaway, Kate Winslet, Lady Gaga, Eva Mendes, Alicia Keys, Kim Kardashian, Keanu Reeves, Jay-Z, Usher, Kanye West, Philip Seymour Hoffman, Will Smith, Jada Pinkett, Jaden and Willow Smith, David Bowie, KAWS, Richard Phillips, Haruki Murakami and Neil Gaiman.
 She directed top Bollywood stars including Priyanka Chopra, Freida Pinto, and Kareena Kapoor for the film Girl Rising India, advocating for girls' empowerment.